brolkzer/Projet-6---Piiquante/README.md

 ## Usage ##

-Run `npm start`.
+Run `npm start` on the frontend folder.
 This should both run the local server and launch your browser.
+Run `nodemon server ` on the backend folder.
+This should run the local database.

 If your browser fails to launch, or shows a 404 error, navigate your browser to http://localhost:8080.